graves/awful_aj/README.md

 Think of it as an _LLM Swiss Army knife with the best intentions_ 😇.

-> Ask questions, run interactive sessions, sanitize messy OCR book dumps, synthesize exam questions…
-all without leaving your terminal.
+> Ask questions, run interactive sessions, sanitize messy OCR book dumps, synthesize exam questions, all without leaving your terminal.

 It’s built in Rust for speed, safety, and peace of mind. 🦀